 I know what you’re thinking.
 Does the world need another brownie recipe?
 Well let me know your answer after you’ve baked a batch of my best triple chocolate mudslide brownies.
-Starring melted chocolate, pure cocoa powder and more chocolate chips – with the gentle crunch of toasted walnuts – these brownies are seriously chocolatey to say the least.
+Starring melted chocolate, pure cocoa powder and more chocolate chips – these brownies are seriously chocolatey to say the least, speckled with the gentle crunch of toasted walnuts.

 The Key to the Best Brownie Recipe